Updated: Nov 13

 Fortified dairy alternatives (i.e., soy or nut-based kefir or yogurt)

-Another way you can achieve a healthy balance of microorganisms is by ingesting prebiotics.
-Prebiotics are nondigestible fibers that act as food sources for probiotics.
+Prebiotic fiber is nondigestible fiber that acts as food sources for healthy bacteria or probiotics.
 Probiotics are living things, and like all living things, they cannot survive without food.
-That is one reason why it is so vital to eat fibrous foods like fruits, vegetables, and whole grains.
-However, not all fiber is prebiotic.
-Probiotic fiber cannot be digested by you, but instead is broken down by your gut bacteria (in a process called fermentation) and allows that good bacteria to grow.
-To get the benefits of prebiotics, you must consume between 25 and 38 grams of fiber per day.
+That is one reason why it is so vital to eat fibrous foods like fruits, vegetables, beans, peas, lentils, nuts, seeds, and whole grains.
+Your body does not contain digestive enzymes to digest fiber, therefore it's instead instead is broken down by your gut bacteria (in a process called fermentation), allowing good bacteria to flourish.
+A minimum of 25 grams of fiber a day for women and 38 grams of fiber per day for men is recommended, but some individuals who eat all plant-based get up to 75 grams of fiber a day or more!

 There is still much we do not know about the gut-brain axis, the role of GI microorganisms, and the benefits of probiotics.
 Until more evidence is acquired, probiotics in any form should not be considered a reliable therapy to treat illnesses.
 Probiotic foods are generally safe and are part of a healthy diet.
 However, if you are interested in consuming probiotics to improve your health, consult your doctor or health professional for guidance (especially if targeting a specific condition).